 The Yorkshire Terrier we know today is a mixture of 4 to 5 other terrier breeds.
 The Skye, Clydesdale and Paisley terriers were brought from Scotland to England by Scottish mill workers seeking work during the industrial revolution.
 They were fierce and good at keeping rats and other rodents out of homes and shops.

-They proved to be good at keeping rats out of the woolen mills, too, and breeders started breeding smaller terriers, to be more agile.
-In the 1870s people began referring to these new terriers as "Yorkshire Terriers".
 In 1873 the Yorkie was one of the first breeds to be recognized by the new English Kennel Club.

 Click HERE to read more about the Yorkshire Terrier - a British dog breed.

 Although that link above goes to our American Staffordshire bull terrier page, the history of the breed is from the county of Staffordshire in England.
 These dogs are the result of the outlawing of bull-baiting in the 1880s in England.

 Breeders started mixing the larger, heavier Bulldog with Terrier breeds to increase their aggressiveness and fighting abilities.
 Other breeders went the other way, breeding for smaller, more docile dogs, ending up with the Olde English Bulldogge.

 Meanwhile, the Bulldog/Terrier breeds were used initially for catching rats in a pit in staged competitions with illegal betting.
 Eventually 2 breeds arose, the Bull terriers and the Staffordshire terriers, which eventually became known as the Staffordshire Bull Terrier.

 Click HERE to read more about the Staffordshire terrier.

 The Border Collie was developed in the border area between England and Scotland, in the English county of Northumberland to work with sheep.
 They were bred for generations to herd sheep, and are now the best sheep herders in the world.